White Nature (or Colored People Annotated)

 White Nature (or Colored People Annotated) reproduces Ed Ruscha's 1972 artist's book Colored People with the previously de-contextualized indigenous desert plants re-imagined within the context of luxury Modern and Scandinavian furniture catalogs.

-According to the author, "Ruscha's original gesture of erasure produces an absurd and empty archive.
-Time and consciousness, however, have subverted the beloved 'playfulness' of Ruscha into something unsettling.
-This book is my rebuttal.
-It signals a latent and lingering attribute of the white position: the colonial impulse."
+According to the author, "Ruscha's original gesture -- the erasure of the context surrounding the plants -- re-frames the collection of plants into an absurd archive.
+Time and consciousness have allowed the beloved 'playfulness' of Ruscha to fall thin.
+Turning the orignal into something more unsettling than it's impuls.
+White Nature is my rebuttal: it's title signals the latent and lingering attribute of the white position: the colonial impulse."

 7" x 5 ½"